CD Rate Calculator

 A worked example

-Suppose you deposit $10,000 into a 1-year CD at 5% APY, compounded monthly:
+Suppose you deposit $10,000 into a 1-year CD at 5% APY:

 - P = 10,000

-- r = 5% = 0.05
+- APY = 5% = 0.05

 - t = 1 year

-Plugging these into the formula gives A = 10,000 · (1 + 0.05/12)12 ≈ $10,511.62.
-That is $511.62 in total interest earned over the year, an effective annual yield slightly above the nominal 5% rate because of the monthly compounding.
+Plugging these into the formula gives A = 10,000 · (1 + 0.05)1 = $10,500.
+That is $500 in total interest over the year.
+The APY already accounts for the institution's compounding method.

 Note: this calculation assumes the CD is held to maturity.
 It does not include early withdrawal penalties or taxes on interest earned.
 Actual APYs vary by bank, term, and deposit amount.